Broadened-beam Uniform Rectangular Array Coefficient Design in LEO SatComs Under Quality of Service and Constant Modulus Constraints: Proposed method

-To achieve the rank-1 convergence, the penalty parameter is updated depending on the ratio of the largest eigenvalue to the second largest eigenvalue in the consecutive iteration.
-Given an initial penalty parameter value $\rho^{(0)}$, we update $\rho^{(\psi)}$ as
+The penalty parameter $\rho$ in (\ref{P1_7a}) and (\ref{P1_7Ya}) balances the trade-off between suppressing PSL and achieving a rank-one matrix.
+A smaller value of $\rho$ places greater emphasis on PSL suppression, whereas a larger value of $\rho$ focuses more on tackling the rank-one constraint.
+We increase $\rho$ if the ratio of the largest eigenvalue to the second largest eigenvalue in the consecutive iteration is smaller than $\kappa$.
+Given an initial penalty parameter value $\rho^{(0)}$, the update strategy of $\rho^{(\psi)}$ is